Lucky7167/Sic-OCT-privileged-inspection/README.md

 # Learning when to scan: OCT-privileged selective inspection for efficient defect localization in silicon carbide wafers

-Code, data exports, trained checkpoints, and figure-reproduction scripts for the manuscript submitted to *Light: Advanced Manufacturing*.
+Code, data exports, trained checkpoints, and figure-reproduction scripts for the manuscript submitted to *Nature Communications*.

 Wide-field bright-field microscopy localizes candidate defects on a 6-inch SiC wafer, but cannot resolve whether a defect lies on the surface or buried below